ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 > ## The multiplexer (MUX) scan
 > Once the sequencing protocol is initiated, a pore scan will start before sequencing.
-MUX run allows MinKNOW to divide active pores into four groups, which let MinION to prioritise the order of the pores to be used for sequencing.
+MUX run allows MinKNOW to divide active pores into four groups, which let MinION to prioritize the order of the pores to be used for sequencing.
 Group 1 will be used in the first 8-hour run.
-Pore prioritising maximize the data output.
+Pore prioritizing maximize the data output.
-> To have maximum number of pores that are avalible for sequencing, you should selction **Active channel selection**.
+> To have maximum number of pores that are available for sequencing, you should selection **Active channel selection**.
 When **Active channel selection** is on, MinKNOW will try to switch to a new pore once the pore is in the 'Saturated' or 'Multiple' state.
 {: .tips}

 > ## Addtional reading materials